 However, it appears the explanation is actually a rare type of mirage called Fata Morgana.
 It’s essentially an optical illusion caused by specific weather conditions bending light rays.

-Both web sites sourced their information from online reports claiming that the phenomenon had been witnessed by thousands of people, but most of these repetitions lacked very basic details (such as precisely when this eye-catching mirage occurred) or any evidence that even a dozen people saw it.
+Both web sites sourced their information from online reports claiming that the phenomenon had been witnessed by thousands of people, but most of these repetitions lacked very basic details (such as when this eye-catching mirage occurred) or any evidence that even as many as a dozen people saw it.
 (In fact, no eyewitnesses were identified or quoted across the web.)
 Moreover, most photographs of the purported “floating city” were sourced not from the thousands of individuals who purportedly witnessed the event, but from a single video published to YouTube on 13 October 2015.

-That video (embedded above and titled “Mysterious City Appears In Sky Above China”) was shared by the channel “Paranormal Crucible,” the “About” page for which reads:
+That video (embedded above and titled “Mysterious City Appears in Sky Above China”) was shared by the channel “Paranormal Crucible,” the “About” page for which reads:

 Hi, my name is Marie and I love everything about the paranormal and the bizarre.
 My video reports may seem a little far out to some people but I am very open minded and believe everyone should have an open mind, especially concerning the paranormal.

-The video’s specific description claimed the footage was captured by a “local resident” and its events were witnessed “by hundreds” (when that became “thousands” was unclear, unless we’re counting YouTube views).
+The video’s specific description claimed the footage was captured by a “local resident” and its events were witnessed “by hundreds” (when that number became “thousands” was unclear, unless we’re counting YouTube views).
 The video shared by IFLScience involved identical still photos of the purported floating city, but it was published to YouTube on 9 October 2015 (and seemingly taken from a Chinese newscast):

 All versions of posts about this phenomenon (the most watched of which originated with a paranormal blog) hinged upon the same grainy, Bigfoot-like footage and lacked any detail not visible in the videos.

 Finally (like many slightly-too-bizarre claims), rumors indicated the event occurred in China.
-Owing to significant cultural and linguistic differences, tall tales are often passed off as real-life events occurring there: viewers and readers are less equipped to double-check outlandish claims when their source is a harder-to-translate Chinese language.
+Owing to significant cultural and linguistic differences, tall tales sourced to that country are often passed off as real-life events occurring there: viewers and readers are less equipped to double-check outlandish claims when their source is a harder-to-translate Chinese language.
 In the absence of any additional footage or any eyewitness accounts, it’s far likelier that the “floating city” in China was just a poorly-vetted rumor than a real rare and stunning optical illusion.